Esshahn/spritemate/README.md

 * keyboard controls
 * and tons of other stuff

----

 ## Menu toolbar
-Please note that keyboard and touch controls are not implemented as of now.

 | Symbol        | Shortcut      | Function  |
 | :-------------: | ------------- | --------------- |